 Burrow and team studied over 4,500 individuals between the ages of 25 and 74.
-Those with a sense of purpose had roughly $2,600 higher income and $15,000 higher net worth attributable to purpose (and not to educational levels, personality or other variables).
+Those with a sense of purpose had roughly $2,600 higher income and $15,000 higher net worth that could not be explained by educational levels, personality or other variables but instead resulted directly from the purpose.
 What’s more, purpose appears to have a cumulative effect on wealth.
 Approximately ten years after collecting the above data, the purpose-driven income boost had broadened to roughly $4,500 and the net-worth boost to roughly $21,000.
 These figures suggest that purpose generates a six percent income gain and seven percent net-worth gain.

 How might we apply this finding?
 Is there a way to ignite purpose in jobs?
 Fortunately, there is.
-A practice called job purposing can help you make a positive social impact through everyday work.
+A practice called job purposing helps you make a positive social impact through everyday work, regardless of where you work.
 Job purposing might entail hiring individuals who are disabled, sourcing from small local businesses or helping customers adopt healthy behaviors.
-The point is, whatever your job, you can flex it towards social good.
+The point is, whatever your job, you can flex it towards good.
 For six simple ways to do this, see a prior post.

 That leaves you with just one problem.
 How will you spend your $21,000?